kamranahmedse/aws-cost-cli/readme.md

   A CLI tool to perform cost analysis on your AWS account

   Options:
     -V, --version                  output the version number

     -k, --access-key [key]         AWS access key
     -s, --secret-key [key]         AWS secret key
     -r, --region [region]          AWS region

     -p, --profile [profile]        AWS profile to use (default: "default")

     -j, --json                     Get the output as JSON -s, --summary                  Get only the summary without service breakdown -t, --text                     Get the output as plain text (no colors / tables)

+    -S, --slack-token [token]      Slack token for the slack message -C, --slack-channel [channel]  Slack channel to post the message to

     -v, --version                  Get the version of the CLI -h, --help                     Get the help of the CLI
 ```

 In order to use the CLI you can either pass the AWS credentials through the options i.e.: